 Our subject curriculums are where the L&T 7 become great subject specific pedagogy.
 Expert subject pedagogy, along with high quality instruction are cited as the two factors with the strongest evidence in securing exceptional student outcomes (‘What Makes Great Teaching?’).
-Pedagogy in each subject is guided again by curricular questions outlined in the Curriculum Framework Document.
-For example:
+Pedagogy in each subject is guided again by curricular questions such as:

 - How will your curriculum planning embed the Learning and Teaching 7 in your subject teaching?

 - What makes learning specific content easy or hard?
 What are the common misconceptions?

 - How will your subject formulate and share an understanding of subject specific pedagogy?

 Language and Literacy

 Whilst all of the L&T 7 principles play an integral part in the learning cycle, Language and Literacy unlock all learning.
 Because of the fundamental role teaching language and literacy play in the quality of education, in every subject, please refer to the Language and Literacy policy.
 The core principles of which are that:

 - Language and Literacy are tools to unlock thinking, understanding and communication in every subject.